DebianJoe/roaster/README.md

 *Q. How do I get it to run?
 *A. It is set to run by default in many LinuxBBQ distributions.  <http://www.linuxbbq.org>  If you'd like to run it as a script, then satisfy all of the imports, cd to the directory that the script is located, and run that bad mama-jama.

 *Q. I see no buttons, how do I get around?
 *A. Right click.
 When in doubt...right click.
 It's designed to use gtk menus like BlackBox or OpenBox (or whatever_box).
 All functionality is based on easy to navigate with right-click menus.

-In the near future, there will be key-binds offered to allow the users who prefer to not use a mouse the same level of control.
-This feature is yet to be implemented.
+*Q. I don't use a mouse, mice are for noobs!
+*A. In the .roaster.conf file, there are user configurable shortcut keys.
+If you don't use a mouse, then I'm sure you already are using a ton of hotkeys.
+I'd hate to get in the way of that...so I give you full freedom to bind them however suits you.

+*Q. How do I set the keybinds?
+*A. In the config file, there are detailed instructions.
+If you screw up the syntax, though, they won't work.
+So, don't screw it up.

 *Q. How do I run it on Windows/Macintosh systems?
 *A. On the 13th of the month, at midnight, make 2 circles of salted leather strips.
 Sacrifice a virgin, and draw a pentagram on the floor with her blood.
 Then, repeat these lines, "Oh Overlord Satan, I beg of thee...make roaster run under Windows/Macintosh."
 Report back with your findings.
 Add "your soul" to the list of things to import.
 I've not tried it, but it works in theory.